 - Launch Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and select the Task Sequences node.

-- In the Task Sequence list, select the task sequence that you want to edit.
+- In the Task Sequence list, select the task sequence you want to edit.
 Select Edit to modify

 Click on the Scope drop-down button.
 Here you can scope your search using the following types, and It enables all scopes by default: